MagneticParticleImaging/OpenMPIData.jl/docs/src/phantoms.md

 # Phantoms

 Here, we describe the phantoms being used during the MPI measurements.
+The phantoms are all printed with the stereolithography 3D printing technique.
 All phantoms share the same robot mount defining the coordinate system.
 The robot mount is fixed in positive X direction.
 The flat side marks the positive Z direction.
 Poistive Y direction is then defined by right hand rule.

+You can download the phantoms construction files in the format .SLDPRT, .STL and .STEP.

 ## Resolution Phantom